kdbeall/gopher-boba/README.md

 # gopher-boba
-Toy project to create a
+Toy database and RESTful API of boba